CommitteeOfZero/impacto/doc/getting_started.md

 # Getting started

 ## General information
 Impacto implements support for running multiple games on a single codebase by using "profiles."
-A profile is a set of JavaScript configuration files that define various parameters for a specific game, for example its design resolution, virtual machine parameters, sprite definitions, UI specifics, etc. This makes supporting a new game as simple as defining its profile, adding missing virtual machine instructions (if any) and implementing UI specifics (if any).
+A profile is a set of JavaScript configuration files that define various parameters for a specific game such as its design resolution, virtual machine parameters, sprite definitions, UI specifics, etc. This makes supporting a new game as simple as defining its profile, adding missing virtual machine instructions (if any) and implementing UI specifics (if any).

 ## Running games
 The following directories must be in the same directory as the Impacto executable: